Uninett/daas-apps/genomics/sparkcaller/README.md

 -R /data/hdfs/1000genomes/hg19/ucsc.hg19.fasta    \
 -I /data/hdfs/sparkcaller/sams/                   \
 -S /data/hdfs/1000genomes/dbsnp/human/dbsnp_138.hg19.vcf
+-F sam
 ```

 ### Configuration per tool
 It is possible to pass abitary arguments to each tool in the GATK toolkit.
 The input, reference, and output arguments are set automatically (KnownSites is
 also set in BQSR).

+Keep in mind that the tools which are not present in the configuration file
+will be skipped.

 The config uses the normal Java property format.
 The VariantRecalibrator can
 for example be configured in the following way: